 Getting ready to take the Praxis CCC-SLP?
 If you’re feeling overwhelmed, you’re not alone!
 Studying everything you need to know to be an SLP is a lot of material.
 Plus, the stakes are high – you need to achieve a passing score to practice as a speech-language pathologist.
-With a good approach to studying, you can be fully prepared to achieve your best score on the Praxis.
+But, with a good approach to studying, you can help yourself be fully prepared to achieve your best score on the Praxis.
 This blog post will help you get started.

 - Speech sound production